 And because it’s hard to turn a profit without a steady source of cash flow, we recommend looking into financing options like small business factoring.

-Once you’ve gotten your finished profit and loss statement from your template of choice, interpret the results.
+Once you’ve got your finished profit and loss statement from your template of choice, interpret the results.
 Identify which expenditures are really killing you, which practices are yielding the most profit, and what should be modified in order to ensure that your business maximizes its income.
-For advice on the startup process, check out the other articles of the Startup Series.